-I also note the SIPP application form which was signed by customers who were customers of Caledonian and made the same transfer and investment as Mr S said:
+I also note the SIPP application form which was signed and dated by Mr L said:

 'This Form should be used if you are a client establishing a SIPP without advice.
 You have made this decision independently and are aware of the implications of this decision'.